Write a simple Matrix bot in Scheme (or any other language) - Part 2

 parameter.
 On success, update next-batch

-and return the response (converted to an alist).
-Remember to provide the
+response (converted to an alist).
+Remember to provide the Authentication

 header this time!